kaede0e/lingonberry_genomics/3_vaccinium_phylogeny.md

 ## Vaccinium phylogenetics
 This aims to compare lingonberry (V. vitis-idaea) with other Vaccinium species and ultimately re-define their phylogenetic relationships using whole-genome assembly.
 Questions to address:
 * How are they related?
-What is the correct phylogeny? genome assembly available for:
+What is the correct phylogeny?
+* When did lingonberry diverge from the closest relative?
+* Are there any genes undergoing selection or adaptation particularly for lingonberry? some known traits like cold adapted, nutritional requirement, berry colors, etc.

+Genome assembly available for:

 | Species | Assembly level  | ploidy | Annotated |
 | :------------------- |:-----:| :------------------:| :-------------: |
 | V. macrocarpon Stevens    | chr | 2x | yes |